 For example, instead of stressing out every day on captions, why not dedicate time to making a pool or community of captions?

 You can do this by writing and sharing entire online batches of captions ahead of time before actually sharing content on Instagram.

 You can also do photoshoots every quarter.
 This would give you high-quality content that can tide you over for a few months.
 It also benefits you from staying in the creative zone by working and sharing a creative task every day.

 Doing so helps consistency in your high-quality content and is a better strategy than jamming creative endeavors just once a week.

 The content curation that you repurpose is based on the engagement through SEO it received.
 For example, after sharing your content on Instagram or Facebook, a post or an article gets considerable attention.
 You can repurpose it and create video content on Facebook or even a live stream on Twitter that utilizes the same elements and captions.

-Similarly, if you have a video that generated lots of engagement, then you can use snippets of it in your Instagram Stories or even make entirely new posts about it.
+Similarly, if you have a video that generated lots of engagement, you can use snippets in your Instagram Stories or even make entirely new posts about it.
 This is precisely like the micro-content mentioned earlier made from macro content people share on a marketing side.

 As you can see, sharing content on Instagram is both an art and a science.
 By dedicating time to know your audience and creating content by sharing and speaking to them via marketing, you can build a brand or your business owners with awareness and loyalty among your most engaged users and potential customers.